 Figure 5.3.4.1-1: UE triggered Service Request procedure

-The Service Request procedure in this clause is triggered by the UE in ECM-IDLE status to establish user plane radio bearers for the UE.The UE in ECM-IDLE state can also use this procedure to establish user plane radio bearers even if the UE applies Control Plane CIoT EPS Optimisation, when the UE and MME supports S1-U data transfer or User Plane EPS Optimisation in addition to Control Plane CIoT EPS Optimisation
+The Service Request procedure in this clause is triggered by the UE in:

+a) ECM-IDLE state to establish user plane radio bearers for the UE;

+b) ECM-IDLE state to establish user plane radio bearers even if the UE applies Control Plane CIoT EPS Optimisation, when the UE and MME supports S1-U data transfer or User Plane EPS Optimisation in addition to Control Plane CIoT EPS Optimisation;

+c) ECM-CONNECTED state to request, when in MUSIM mode, release of the UE connection, stop of any data transmission, discard of any pending data and, optionally, paging restriction; or

+d) ECM-IDLE state to request, when in MUSIM mode, to remove the paging restriction.

+NOTE X: It is not expected that UE in MUSIM mode will execute UE triggered service request procedure with Leaving/Release Request indication if regulatory prioritized services (e.g. emergency service, emergency callback waiting) are ongoing.

 NOTE 1: For a PMIP-based S5/S8, procedure steps (A) are defined in TS 23.402 [2].
 Steps 9 and 11 concern GTP-based S5/S8.

 1. The UE sends NAS message Service Request towards the MME encapsulated in an RRC message to the eNodeB.
 The RRC message(s) that can be used to carry the S-TMSI and this NAS message are described in TS 36.300 [5].

+The UE in MUSIM mode and ECM-CONNECTED state may include the Leaving/Release Request indication and optionally paging restriction information in the Service Request message, if the UE intends to return to ECM-IDLE state.

+The UE in MUSIM mode and ECM-IDLE state wishing to remove paging restrictions shall include the Leaving/Release Request indication in the Service Request message, if the UE intends to return to ECM-IDLE state.